TomONeill/youtube-comment-filter-script/README.md

 # Known bugs/missing features
 - Viewing more replies to comments don't get filtered.
-- The total comment count does not get updated.
 - A DOM that allows changing some settings of the userscript (is this something users would like to see?)

 # Changelog